 A funeral is a difficult occasion for all concerned, this New Orleans style jazz funeral band can help you select the live music for a jazz funeral, to either, celebrate the life of your loved one or, to mark their passing with the music they enjoyed.

-At jazz funerals in New Orleans the music is played somberly with spirituals and dirges on the way to the cemetery.
+At traditional jazz funerals in New Orleans the music is played somberly with spirituals and dirges on the way to the cemetery.
 After the committal, when returning to the reception to celebrate their life, the music is played joyfully.

-However, for jazz funerals in the UK most people ask the jazz band for happy music going to the interment as a celebration of their life and possibly again afterwards at the wake.
+For jazz funerals in the UK most people ask the jazz band for happy music going to the interment as a celebration of their life and possibly again afterwards at the wake.

-In New Orleans the procession is led by a Parade Marshal followed by the Jazz band but in England the Funeral Director usually takes this role as seen in the pictures on this page.
+In New Orleans the procession is led by a Parade Marshal followed by the Jazz band but in England the Funeral Director usually takes this role as seen in some of the pictures on this page.

 Jazz Funeral at Cuckfield